-The campus comprises the main building and the former caretaker's quarters, with Architectural a fountain made of granite in front of the main building.
-It is bounded by fenced wall Merit running along Eastern Street and round onto Bonham Road, and the masonry wall along Bonham Road.
-A photo taken from Bonham Road in 1941 shows that the fenced wall was not then continuous as it is today, but a large section of it was protected with metal railings.
+The campus comprises the main building and the former Architectural caretaker's quarters, with a fountain made of granite in front of the main Merit building.
+It is bounded by fenced wall running along Eastern Street and round onto Bonham Road, and the masonry wall along Bonham Road.
+A photo taken from Bonham Road in 1941 shows that the fenced wall was not that continuous as it is today, but a large section of it was protected with metal railings.
 Pedestrian access was used to be provided by two flights of granite steps, one from Bonham Road at the upper level and the other one from Eastern Street at the lower level.
 Both still exist but the former is no longer in use now.
-The trace of the name "Northcote Training College" could still be identified at the main entrance on the south elevation facing Bonham Road, while the name of the present school, "般咸道官立小學" in Chinese and "Bonham Road Government Primary School" in English is on the parapet wall at the roof level.
-The names indicate that this is the main facade of the building.
+The trace of the name "Northcote Training College" could still be identified at the main entrance on the south elevation facing Bonham Road, while the name of the present school, "般 咸 道 官 立 小 學" in Chinese and "Bonham Road Government Primary School" in English is on the parapet wall at the roof level.
+The names indicate that this is the main façade of the building.

-The architect was William Arthur Cornell (1888 - ?).8 He designed the school in collaboration with Thomas Richmond Rowell, who was Principal of the Northcote
+The architect was William Arthur Cornell (1888 - ?).9 designed the school in collaboration with Thomas Richmond Rowell, who was the Principal of the Northcote Training College (1939 - 1941).
+The

-&lt;sup>6 In 2016, HKIEd was retitled "The Education University of Hong Kong" (EdUHK).
+In 2016, The HKIEd was retitled "The Education University of Hong Kong" ("EdUHK").

-&lt;sup>7 The morning session of the Northcote Training College Primary School (羅富國師範專科學校附屬小學) at No. 119 High Street was renamed Li Sing Primary School (李陞小學) on 25 January 2000 and became a full-time day school.
+The morning session of the Northcote Training College Primary School (羅 宮 國 師 範 專 科 學校附屬小學) at No. 119 High Street was renamed Li Sing Primary School (李陞小學) on 25 January 2000 and became a full-time day school.
 The afternoon session was formally re-opened at No. 9A Bonham Road as another full-time day school named Bonham Road Government Primary School on the same day.